What Is a Sentence?

 Examples of Long Sentences

-Now we shall have some long sentences.
+Now we shall have some long group of words.

 - Seeta and Geeta are helping blind people to cross the road.